Will Getting Married Affect My SSDI or SSI Case?

 If Your Spouse Also Receives SSI, Your Benefits Could be Reduced

 To illustrate the problem, we’ll assume that each would-be spouse is receiving the maximum SSI benefit.
-In 2024, that’s $943/month.
-However, the cap for a married couple in 2024 is $1,415.
-You probably don’t have to do the math to see that the same two people will receive less in SSI benefits as a married couple than they were separately. $471/month less, to be exact.
+In 2026, that’s $994/month.
+Together, the two are receiving $1,988/month.
+However, the cap for a married couple in 2026 is $1,491/month.
+You probably don’t have to do the math to see that the same two people will receive less in SSI benefits as a married couple than they were separately. $497/month less, to be exact.
 That’s a reduction of about 25% of their previous monthly income.
+If the SSI benefits are the couple’s only income, the reduction that comes with marriage could mean the difference between making it through the month and not.

 The Bottom Line On SSI And Marriage